 True story: up until last week, I didn’t think I liked Campari.
-Then I got a sneak preview of the cocktails in the Campari Hard Box and realized I know even less about myself than I thought I did (shout-out to my fellow twenty-somethings?).
-My initial dismissal of Campari tied into my basic understanding that it was bitter, and the belief that I’m not so into bitter flavor profiles for my cocktails.
-But while campari is bitter, it’s also pretty complex.
+My initial dismissal tied into my basic understanding that it was bitter, and the belief that I’m not so into bitter flavor profiles for my cocktails.
+But while Campari is bitter, it’s also pretty complex.
 And when balanced with the right accompanying ingredients, it’s not at all hard to swallow.

 Campari first came about in 1860 in Novara, Italy.
 There, a young mixologist by the name of Gaspare Campari experimented with the addition of various flavor combinations to neutral alcohol.
 He would sell these in his caffe, and ultimately lent his name to the most popular of his concoctions: bitter all’uso d’olanda (bitter in the Dutch way).

 With this new cocktail base now at his disposal, Gaspare invented the Milano-Torino, a blend of Campari, sweet vermouth, and club soda, whose name was inspired by the sources of its ingredients (Campari from Milan and vermouth from Turin).
 This drink eventually came to be known as the Americano, though there are two different explanations behind the name change: (1) the belief that American expats in Italy really seemed to be into it around the turn of the century, and (2) that it was derived from the Italian word for “bitter”—amaro.